Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He settled for a shrug and a lie of omission.
 "Well, we’ve *got* those ships, sure.
 Me, I’m a mushroom."
 Julian frowned at him, bewildered, so he elaborated.
 "Kept in the dark and fed on shit."

 Julian chuckled, and cleared off a barstool for him.
 "Wish I had more to tell you." he said.
 "The last I saw of Kirk, he said he was gonna load Vedreg into a pod and we should get ready to eject as well.
-I think he’s probably alive - I hope he is - but where and what he’s doing…"
+I think he’s probably alive - I hope he is - but where and what he’s doing..."

 They drank their coffees.

 "So, hey!"
 Julian perked up, changing the subject.
 "You’re doing well for yourself.
-Nice car, nice suit, you can afford to drop some groceries on a stranger…"
+Nice car, nice suit, you can afford to drop some groceries on a stranger..."

 "I work for the Byron Group nowadays."
 Kevin told him, deciding not to mention his other employers.
 "Biggest name in space, though Hephaestus might disagree.
 They’ve got the Allied shipbuilding contracts after all."